-In this tutorial, we will show you how to install and configuration of X2CRM on your Ubuntu 16.04 server.
-For those of you who didn’t know, X2CRM is open-source marketing, sales, and customer service CRM application powered by an easy to use workflow engine and process management framework.
+In this tutorial, we will show you how to install and configuration of X2CRM on your Ubuntu 16.04.
+For those of you who didn’t know, X2CRM is open-source marketing, sales, and customer service CRM application powered by an easy-to-use workflow engine and process management framework.
 Manage your clients with an endlessly customizable, powerful app, and boost your productivity like never before.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of X2CRM on a Ubuntu 16.04 (Xenial Xerus) server.

 - A server running one of the following operating systems: Ubuntu 16.04, and any other Debian-based distribution like Linux Mint.

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 - SSH access to the server (or just open Terminal if you’re on a desktop).

 root user.
 We recommend acting as a

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.